lm2343635/Grouper-Server/README.md

 (4)`user/notify`

-   - Notify a receiver with a message.
+   - Send a remote notification to a group member.
    - method: POST
    - header:
       - key(String): access key of group member